Hare Raisin’ News

 Jim Coleman- parts of Warren/Windham

 H.O.P.S. thanks our members for their continued monetary support through memberships, donations, and donations in memory of loved ones.
 Without the community’s support, we could not do what we do.
-Thanks to this support, we have ordered a new ambulance, which should be delivered in the spring of 2026.
-This allows us to replace our aging ambulance and ensure both ambulances are 4×4 to reach our patients in adverse weather and conditions.
+Thanks to this support, we are receiving a new ambulance this year and continue to improve our equipment and training to support our mission.
+We continue to add new EMTs to our crew and have 2 more crew members in EMT school this year.

 Enclosed is the annual membership application to the H.O.P.S.
 Ambulance Association.
 Please consider purchasing a membership for yourself and your family.
 Insurance coverage does not always cover the total cost of a HOPS ambulance trip, which leaves a balance due.
 With a membership from HOPS, you eliminate that extra bill.
 Your membership covers services provided by H.O.P.S.
 Ambulance Association only; any services provided by another EMS agency may be billed separately by that agency.
 H.O.P.S. is not affiliated with any other ambulance association and is 100% VOLUNTEERS!
 We reserve the right for third-party billing.